PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 08:25:32
+Last updated: 2024-04-06 08:26:06
-Random Quote: Lily: "How did you do it?"Barney: "Oh God, you found one of the cameras.
-I swear that's the only one!
-Wait, which one did you find?" - Barney Stinson
+Random Quote: Life hurts.
+The moment you think you've got it all, it smacks you in the face. - Lucien